dxrzc/users-registration-qml/README.md

 ## Development

 ### Requirements
-- Qt6 installation with at least the follwing modules
+- Qt6 installation with at least the following modules
   - QtTest
   - QtSql
   - QtQuick